avollrath/tori-deal-hunter-extension/README.md

-# Tori Deal Hunter Copy
+# Tori Deal Hunter

-A lightweight Microsoft Edge / Chromium extension that extracts Tori.fi listing data and formats it for instant analysis with a custom Deal Hunter GPT.
+A Microsoft Edge / Chromium extension that extracts Tori.fi listing data and sends it directly to a custom Deal Hunter GPT for instant evaluation.

-This removes the friction of manually copying listing details and turns any Tori item into a structured input in one click.
+This removes the friction of manually copying listing details and turns any Tori item into a one-click AI-powered flipping analysis.

 ---

 ## ✨ Features

-- One-click **"Copy for Deal Hunter"** button on Tori listings
+- One-click **🚀 Evaluate with Deal Hunter** button on Tori listings
-- Extracts data even from **shadow DOM** (used by Tori)
+- Automatically extracts listing data even from **shadow DOM**
-- Copies clean, structured text ready for GPT evaluation
+- Opens your custom GPT and **auto-sends the prompt**
+- No manual copy or paste required
 - Works with:
   - title
   - price